What States Have Real Estate Reciprocity With Michigan?

 • Virginia

-Those states who have reciprocity with all states may be more lenient and only make you take an exam or fill out an application.
+Those states with reciprocity with all states may be more lenient and only make you take an exam or fill out an application.
 But it’s a case-by-case situation.
-Your best bet is to keep your Michigan license in good standing and be ready to prove your case, if asked.
+Your best bet is to keep your Michigan license in good standing and be ready to prove your case if asked.

 Michigan’s Education Requirements